MaidLucy/blog-content/src/posts/2020-07-22-This_blog_now_officially_supports_Open_Grah_Protocol_and_Twitter_Cards.md

 ---
 title: This blog now officially supports Open Grah Protocol and Twitter Cards
 date: Wed, 22 Jul 2020 10:55:04 +0200
-description: This blog now officially supports Open Grah Protocol and Twitter Cards ...
+description: As the title suggests, I have now successfully integrated the Open Graph Protocol for Discord, WhatsApp and the likes.
+Of course, Twitter Cards also needed to be added as this is the main social network I still use.
+...

 As the title suggests, I have now successfully integrated the Open Graph Protocol for Discord, WhatsApp and the likes.